Mark Liang

 Thank you for your interest.
 Before you communicate with one of our attorneys, please note: Any comments our attorneys share with you are general information and not legal advice.
 No attorney-client relationship will exist between you or your business and O’Melveny or any of its attorneys unless conflicts have been cleared, our management has given its approval, and an engagement letter has been signed.
 Meanwhile, you agree: we have no duty to advise you or provide you with legal assistance; you will not divulge any confidences or send any confidential or sensitive information to our attorneys (we are not in a position to keep it confidential and might be required to convey it to our clients); and, you may not use this contact to attempt to disqualify O’Melveny from representing other clients adverse to you or your business.
 By clicking "accept" you acknowledge receipt and agree to all of the terms of this paragraph and our Disclaimer.

-Mark has a background in electrical engineering, and he leverages his expertise to assist clients across a number of technical fields, including telecommunications, signal processing, multimedia, computer graphics, computer hardware, electronics, internet technologies, display technologies, and semiconductor fabrication.
-He focuses his practice on the largest and most contentious patent litigation matters, particularly the most technically challenging cases.
+Mark has a background in electrical engineering, and he leverages his expertise to assist clients across a number of technical fields, including telecommunications, signal processing, multimedia, computer graphics, virtual and augmented reality, computer hardware, electronics, internet technologies, display technologies, machine learning, neural networks, artificial intelligence, and semiconductor/chip structures and fabrication.
+He focuses his practice on the most contentious patent litigation matters, particularly the most technically challenging cases.
 He also handles trade secret matters and advises on software copyright and technology standards matters, including F/RAND damages and obligations to standards setting organizations.
-His clients and matters span a variety of fields in the technology sector, including Internet, consumer electronics, mobile devices, telecommunications providers, chip designers and manufacturers, display manufacturers, and telecommunications equipment manufacturers.
 He has received industry recognition, including being identified as a Rising Star by Managing IP and as a noted and recommended patent litigation practitioner by The Legal 500.

 Honors & Awards